 - Could a video game be used to diagnose Alzheimer’s?
-Game could pick up early signs of dementia and track the disease’s progression
+The game could pick up early signs of dementia and track the disease’s progression.

-- New evidence on how weight, diet and exercise can help reduce cancer risk – Cutting your risk of cancer is no longer just about shunning tobacco.
-Be lean, eat healthfully, get active.
+- New evidence on how weight, diet, and exercise can help reduce cancer risk – Cutting your risk of cancer is no longer just about shunning tobacco.
+Be lean, eat healthfully, and get active.

-- Benefits of Apple Cider Vinegar – Vinegar is known for being able to do wonders around the house and you have probably used it for many things yourself.
-However, recent research has proven than apple cider vinegar might be beneficial for your health as well.
+- Benefits of Apple Cider Vinegar – Vinegar is known for being able to do wonders around the house, and you have probably used it for many things yourself.
+However, recent research has proven that apple cider vinegar might be beneficial for your health as well.

 - How Employee Engagement Can Improve a Hospital’s Health – Here are proven strategies for generating positive outcomes in healthcare organizations and providing patients with the best care possible.

 - 11 Tips to Cut Your Cholesterol Fast – Got high cholesterol?
-Learn what you can do to lower it quickly — starting today – WebMD.
+Learn how to lower it quickly — starting today – WebMD.